steinwurf/giit/README.rst

 Filters and tasks
 =================

-As we saw in the ``urllib3`` example a single task is generated for building the ``origin/master`` branch.
+As we saw in the ``endian`` example a single task is generated for building the ``origin/master`` branch.
 We can generate more tasks by setting up more filters.